Definitions: Who, What, When And Where

 Further Academic Opportunities Not To Be Missed

 About 60% of Grinnellians study off-campus - either abroad or elsewhere in the United States - sometime during their four years at Grinnell.
 In addition to the nearly 90 programs in more than 30 countries operated by partner institutions, Grinnell offers two branch-campus options: Grinnell-in-London and Grinnell-in-Washington (D.C.).

 The College values this opportunity for any and all qualified students.
 It is a terrific way to broaden one's liberal education, and it is strongly encouraged.
-Although you need junior class standing to go, planning for this opportunity should begin in your first year.
+Although you need third-year class standing to go, planning for this opportunity should begin in your first year.
 Check out the OCS website for detailed information about off-campus programs and how to apply.